jackmoch/node-milestones/01-foundations/exercises/10-streaming-io-2.md

 methods.
 You will also create your own `Transform` stream stored as `limitTen`.
 This `Transform` should be a limiter before sending the results to stdout.

+Finally, make the `limitTen` stream its own module.

 ```js
 createReadStream(path)
     .pipe(?)